 We now consider the possibility that the retailer may emphasize greater promotional activity instead of price changes during the holiday period.
-We define promotions as any combination of in-store display, bonus buy, "on sale" promotion, manager's special, etc., and newspaper advertisement; because almost always these types of promotional activities are accompanied by a temporary price reduction.
+We define promotions as any combination of in-store display, bonus buy, 'on sale' promotion, manager's special, etc. and newspaper advertisements because almost always these types of promotional activity are accompanied by a temporary price reduction.
 Dominick's database contains information on product-specific promotions in a form of dummy variables.